robseb/rsyocto/doc/appSpecificGuides/4_NIOS2HPS.md

  | *"socfpgaHAL_config.h"* | The configuration file of the HAL |
 <br>

-Use the configuration file to enable access of components.
+Use the configuration file to enable the access of components.
 For instance the GPIO support can be enabled by adding to the configuration file (*socfpgaHAL/socfpgaHAL_config.h*):
 ````c
 #define SOCFPGAHAL_ENABLE_GPIO 			(1)
 ````
 <br>

-**Currently the support for following Hard-IP components is available:**
+**Currently the support for the following Hard-IP components is available:**

 | **Peripheral Name** | **Module Name** | **Description**